aaron-grau/curic/ruby/readings/agile_nontech.md

 project management.
 Agile is the latest popular example of a lightweight software development method.
 The first of these were developed in the 1990s as an alternative to the prevailing heavyweight methods, which were heavily micro-managed and rigidly planned.
-Many of its lightweight predecessors are now considered agile methods.
+Many of agile's lightweight predecessors are now considered agile methods.

 Agile methodology operates on a number of core principles.
 Key to these principles is the idea of rapid, iterative design.
 The agile philosophy is